 The job purpose and key task statements above are indicative and by no means exclusive.
 The need for flexibility amongst staff is therefore considered important;

-To undertake any other duties deemed reasonable by the Academy Executive Team for the post at this level;
+To undertake any other duties deemed reasonable by the Academy Senior Leadership Team for the post at this level.

-To embrace the Academy’s pursuit of excellence.

 Health and Safety Responsibilities

-All staff have a responsibility to be aware of, comply and act upon the Health and Safety Policies of Q3 Academy and undertake risk assessments as appropriate.
+All staff have a responsibility to be aware of, comply and act upon the Health and Safety Policies of Q3 Academy Great Barr and undertake risk assessments as appropriate.
 Full details can be accessed via the staff website.

-Q3 Academy is a designated no smoking site.
+Q3 Academy Great Barr is a designated no smoking site.

 The Academy is committed to safeguarding and promoting the welfare of children.